Explore health content from A to Z.

 Very fast or hard breathing

-Sucking in between the ribs and above and below the breastbone (retractions)
+Sinking in between the ribs and above and below the breastbone (chest retractions)

 Being unable to walk or talk